RTEMS/rtems-docs/user/hardware/targets.rst

 *target* because RTEMS is specifically aimed at that target hardware.
 An RTEMS executable is statically linked and executes in a single address space on the target hardware.
-A statically linked executable means the RTEMS Kernel, drivers, third party packages and application code is linked into a single executable image.
+A statically linked executable means the RTEMS Kernel, drivers, third-party packages and application code is linked into a single executable image.
 A single address space means no virtual memory and no memory protected process address space is running within the RTEMS arena and the RTEMS executive, drivers and application have unprotected access to the whole address